-The innovative Cudgen Connection Community Engagement Program (CCCEP) will address regional challenges by harnessing talent and expertise in the community and empowering a team of Connectors to develop and drive community initiatives to achieve solutions.
+The innovative Cudgen Connection Community Engagement Program (CCCEP) is addressing regional challenges by harnessing talent and expertise in the community and empowering a team of Connectors to develop and drive community initiatives to achieve solutions.

-We are searching for established and emerging leaders who can work collaboratively, share enthusiasm for the Tweed and northern New South Wales and are willing to dedicate their time and expertise.
+We are engaging with established and emerging leaders who can work collaboratively, share enthusiasm for the Tweed and northern New South Wales and are dedicating their time and expertise.

-Connectors will help design a community hub and determine how it can be successfully used by local not-for-profit organisations and community groups to deliver a thriving and prosperous community.
-They will identify community challenges and work towards delivering solutions.
+Connectors are helping design a community hub and determining how it can be successfully used by local not-for-profit organisations and community groups to deliver a thriving and prosperous community.
+They are identifying community challenges and working towards solutions.